HIIM-PERINEDO/zagreb_dhcp/sMRI/README.md

 NOTE:
 - Faulty results are achieved for 3D-T2w (SPACE), so the algorithm is run on upsampled/highres cor/tra T2w.
 Preferably tra T2w since has more homogenous signal => better cortical segmentation
-- The current parameters from DrawEM in dhcp performs better than DrawEM1p3, and should ideally be used (currently NOT implemented)
+- The current parameters from DrawEM in dhcp performs better than DrawEM1p3.
+To run dhcp's neonatal-segmentation, run script neonatal-segmentation_dhcp-structural-pipeline_only.sh

 ## 3. Neonatal-5TT
 Run script neonatal-5TT.sh